Fitness for Service (FFS)

 Final Fitness-For-Service Assessment

 Depending on the site findings, this may involve all three Levels (i.e. Levels I to III) of FFS assessment, with Level III fitness being the most detailed calculational phase involving finite element modeling to refine the stress analysis of the component investigated.
-This assessment may include evaluation of a wide range of damage mechanisms including (but not limited to):
+This assessment may include an evaluation of a wide range of damage mechanisms including (but not limited to):

 - Loss in wall thickness